pusher/go-interface-fuzzer/README.markdown

 type is specified, the tool will attempt to produce a default; and report an error otherwise.

-@generator: GenerateChannel   model.Channel
+@generator: !
+GenerateChannel   model.Channel
-@generator: GenerateID        model.EventID
+@generator: !
+GenerateID        model.EventID
 @generator:   GenerateIDMessage model.IDMessage
-@generator: GenerateParition  model.Partition
+@generator: !
+GeneratePartition model.Partition

 **Syntax:**

-  "FunctionName Type"
+  "[!]
+FunctionName Type"

-  The function is passed two paremeters, the array of all values of that type generated so far, and a `*rand.Rand` value.
+  The presence of a `!` means that this is a stateless function: it is not passed a state parameter and is not expected to return a new state.

 `@generator state` specifies that custom generator functions (those